 You’ll work alongside our residents to learn about our programs and services in greater depth.
 Faculty with a special interest in medical education will involve you in patient care and teaching sessions.

-Students will be exposed to the nuances of rehabilitative care and Mary Free Bed’s broad range of specialty services.
-We provide experience in all clinical areas, including spine and musculoskeletal care, spinal cord injury rehabilitation, brain injury rehabilitation and pediatric rehabilitation.
-Other programs include cancer rehabilitation, care for amputees, cardiopulmonary rehabilitation and spasticity management.
+By taking a deeper dive into PM&R, you’ll be exposed to the nuances of rehabilitative care and Mary Free Bed’s broad range of specialty services.
+We provide experience in all clinical areas, including spine and musculoskeletal care, and rehabilitation for spinal cord injury, brain injury, stroke, cancer and pediatric patients.
+Other programs include amputation care, cardiopulmonary rehabilitation and spasticity management.

-Additional requests for shorter-duration shadowing experiences are subject to availability and limited to three student matches per schedule block.
+Shorter-duration shadowing experiences are subject to availability and limited to three student matches per schedule block.
 Spots are filled on a first-come, first-served basis.
-Contact Bonita Pawloski at firstname.lastname@example.org.
+Email Bonita Pawloski, director of Education, at firstname.lastname@example.org.

 If you’re in your first or second year of medical school, it’s not too early to learn more about physical medicine and rehabilitation and begin building a portfolio that highlights your work and journey to the field.
 If you’re in your third year or even beginning your fourth, it isn’t too late!

 Anatomy: A strong knowledge in musculoskeletal anatomy and neuroanatomy is essential to success as a physiatry resident.
 You will be well-served to be as familiar with anatomy during medical school as you can.
 You’ll have more opportunities to brush up during residency, but the more you can learn now, the easier it will be in the future.
 Pay special attention to upper- and lower-extremity muscles and their innervation, and the nerve root(s) that innervate them.
 Knowing the innervation of an individual muscle is critical when performing electrodiagnostic tests, such as an EMG.